The ketogenic diet is a popular, effective way to lose weight and improve your health.

 Measuring ketones in your blood is the most accurate way of testing and is used in most research studies.
 However, the main downside is that it requires a small pinprick to draw blood from your finger (9).

-What’s more, a test kit costs around $30–$40, plus an additional $5 per test.
+What’s more, test kits can be expensive.
 For this reason, most people will just perform one test per week or every other week.
+If you would like to try testing your ketones, Amazon has a good selection available.

 Summary Testing blood ketone levels with a monitor is the most accurate way to determine whether you’re in ketosis.